Retirement in Mexico-How Much Money Do You Need?

 How to Find The Best Rentals in Mexico- Tips and Expert Advice

-I can tell you that after running Mexico Relocation Guide for almost 3 years and after thousands of customers sharing their expenses, 2 people can easily live in Mexico (anywhere in Mexico) for USD $1,500- $2,000 a Month.
+I can tell you that after running Mexico Relocation Guide for almost 3 years and after thousands of customers sharing their expenses, 2 people can easily live in Mexico (anywhere in Mexico) for USD $1,800- $2,400 a Month.

-But many foreigners living in Mexico come with higher incomes and expensive tastes.
+However, many foreigners living in Mexico come with higher incomes and expensive tastes.
 And we know several people who easily spend $5-$6,000 USD a month or more.

-My advice; regardless of your budget, it’s a good idea to have a budget and stick to it so you never run out of money while retiring in Mexico.
+My advice: regardless of your budget, it’s a good idea to have a budget and stick to it so you never run out of money while retiring in Mexico.
 Especially considering that many people move to Mexico without a health insurance plan and are set back when they have to pay the hospital bill out of pocket.

 Always save for a rainy day.